Atharva0177/Test-Git/README.md

 __Communication Infrastructure:__
 Develop reliable software for network infrastructure to facilitate seamless communication and data transmission between CCTV cameras, machine learning models, databases, and the alerting utility.
 __Geolocation Services:__
 Integrate with geolocation services or Application Programming Interfaces (APIs) to accurately determine the geographical location of CCTV cameras and detected crime incidents.
-__Jupyter Notebook:__

 # Operating the application for the Camera Data Input and Video Processing